minusone-it/minusone-it/README.md

-- 👋 Hi, I’m @leokotnia
+- 👋 Hi, I’m @lunarstonks
-- 👀 I’m interested in Minecraft and Car games!
+- 👀 I’m interested in Minecraft, FPS and Car Games!
-- 🌱 I’m currently learning Java, HTML, CSS and JS.
+- 🌱 I’m currently learning Java.

 <!---
 leocontiei/leocontiei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.